harshtalajia/school-infrastructure-clustering/README.md

 The values of a variable indicate the percentage of schools having that respective facility in the given state.

 The analysis is based on Data of year 2015-16.
-This dataset was compiled from five different files taken from Open Government Data platform: data.gov.in/catalog/school-education-statistics
+This dataset was compiled from five different files taken from [Open Government Data platform]
+(data.gov.in/catalog/school-education-statistics)